createdbysamp/full-stack-fam-app/README.md

 ## Features

-- Create workout plans personalized to you and your personal needs
+- Create workout workouts personalized to you and your personal needs
 - View past workouts and rate them, so you can remember which best fit
 - New to working out?
 No problem!
 Swole Buddy adjusts to your skill level